Hall Caine: After the war

-Begun in 1914 Caine's The Master of Man: The Story of a Sin had been set aside for the duration of the Great War and resumed on the day after armistice in 1918.
+Caine's The Master of Man: The Story of a Sin had been begun in 1914, but set aside for the duration of the Great War.
+It was resumed on the day after Armistice Day in 1918.
 It is the story of Bessie Collister who has an illegitimate child.
-The baby's father Victor Stowell, as judge, has to try Bessie for the murder of their child.
-Heinmann published the novel in July 1921.
-Of the initial one hundred thousand copies printed seventy thousand were advance orders.
+The baby's grandfather, Victor Stowell, as deemster, has to try Bessie for the murder of the child.
+Heinemann published the novel in July 1921.
+Out of the initial 100,000 copies printed, 70,000 were advance orders.
 Due to his age and health Caine announced it was to be his last novel.
-Sales of The Eternal City in English had reached one million and fifty-two English editions of The Deemster had been published.
+Sales of The Eternal City in English had reached one million, and 52 English editions of The Deemster had been published.

-A Collected Edition of Caine's novels followed, also published by Heinmann, issued not in order of publication but in the order of public demand.
+A Collected Edition of Caine's novels followed, also published by Heinemann, issued not in order of publication but in the order of public demand.

 The following year Caine acquired the Sunday Illustrated newspaper which had been founded by Horatio Bottomley.

 Caine's last novel The Woman of Knockaloe was brought out in 1923, this time published by Cassell's.
 Caine's strong anti-German feeling had turned to advocacy of reconciliation and pacifism.
 In the editorial note Newman Flower explains that the story was never intended to be published, but Flower happened to see the manuscript and persuaded Caine to publish it immediately.
-The book deals with the harm caused by racial hatred after Mona Craine, a British woman, falls in love with Oskar Heine, a German prisoner of war.
-The scene of the story is Knockaloe, a farm on the west coast of the Isle of Man, turned into an internment camp 1914–1918 for alien civilians.
-Caine was former part owner of the farm and suggested the establishment of the camp to the government.
-The camp was the first and largest of its kind in Europe, containing about twenty-five thousand aliens and two thousand British guard.
-The site was overlooked by Greeba Castle, Caine's Manx house, four miles away.
+The book deals with the harm caused by racial hatred after Mona Craine, a Manxwoman, falls in love with Oskar Heine, a German prisoner of war.
+The scene of the story is Knockaloe, a farm near Peel on the west coast of the Isle of Man, turned into an internment camp 1914–1918 for alien civilians.
+Caine had been part owner of the farm, and had suggested the establishment of the camp to the government.
+The camp was the first and largest of its kind in Europe, containing about 25,000 aliens and 2,000 British guards.
+The site was 4 miles from Greeba Castle, Caine's Manx house.
 That year he sold the Sunday Illustrated.
 On Armistice Day 1923 Caine's first radio broadcast, A Counsel of Peace, was made to the nation from the British Broadcasting Corporation in London.